benjaminadk/la-design-concepts/javascript/cli/README.md

 # LADC CLI

-A command line tool featuring various file and image utilities
+A command line tool built for LA Design Concepts that offers file system, SEO and SERP utilities.

 ## Installation